 If you’re making your way down the boot to check out some of Italy’s gorgeous seaside towns, know that it’s Salerno that makes the best base when visiting the Amalfi Coast.
 Not Positano, not Ravello, not Amalfi.
 Salerno Salerno Salerno!

-When I last visited the Amalfi Coast in 2019, I spent my week in Sorrento.
+When I first visited the Amalfi Coast in 2019, I spent my week in Sorrento.
 And while Sorrento is a perfectly fine and lovely Amalfi Coast base, there’s definitely room for improvement.
-My most recent visit in 2022 showed me that improvement’s name is Salerno.
+My next visit in 2022 showed me that improvement’s name is Salerno.
+And my latest visit in 2023 has confirmed this fact even more.

 If the fact that I’ve said the word Salerno five times in as many sentences hasn’t convinced you yet, here are 13 of the biggest reasons that Salerno makes the best base when visiting the Amalfi Coast.